Marketing Research Practice using

 (click to run the demo)

 A CBC task can be completed with an in-place calibration question.
-In contrast to the common calibration run with a fixed set of profiles independent from the conjoint exercise, the in-place calibration relies on the profiles acceptable for the respondent.
-The systematic bias due to the fixed calibration set is avoided.
+In contrast to a common calibration run with a fixed set of profiles independent from the conjoint exercise, the in-place calibration relies on the profiles acceptable for the respondent.
+The systematic bias due to the fixed calibration set is excluded.

 The design allows for the standard pricing, promotion pricing and free-bees effects to be merged into a single simulation model.

 To avoid the bias in estimation of part-worths due to impulsive behavior of customers in short-term promotional campaigns, an approach of using two CBC exercises, one without and the other with promotions applied, has been used.

 The items tested in MaxDiff are often required to be viewed from a higher number of aspects leading to

 different types of preferences.
 If item descriptions are complicated, as is common in medicinal,

 pharmaceutical, financial, insurance, telecommunication and other products, a lot of interviewing time can

 be saved, and fatigue from interviewing alleviate, by grouping several preference choices in a grid.

 Consecutive questions in the same format are known to decrease reliability of responses.
 This can be rectified by ranking of the items selected in the MXD block.
 Calibration questions can be asked in course of the ranking as well.